 The most important thing to know about me is that I am a mom to an autistic* son.
 Being his mother is the greatest honor of my life, which led to becoming an advocate in my community for mental health and disability rights.
 I listen to autistic adults in order to be the best mom, therapist, and advocate I can be.

 to strive for cultural humility as I continually practice self-reflection and educate myself on oppression in all forms.

-Above all, I believe our lives tell beautiful stories.
-You are the author of your story, and it is my honor to bear witness to it.
+You are the author of your story, and I’m honored to witness its unfolding.